klakins/PortfolioProjects/README.md

-# This repository holds the notebooks and queries from the Portfolio Projects I've created.
+# This repository holds the notebooks and queries from the projects I've worked on.